 New Jersey Transit, with commuter rail service to North and Central Jersey.

-NJ Transit's Secaucus Junction—where all NJ Transit heavy rail lines save the Atlantic City Linenote Which doesn't meet any NJ Transit Rail lines; the only trains it meets are the PATCO subway into Philadelphia and the SEPTA and Amtrak lines out of Philadelphia 30th St. Station and Raritan Valley Line meet—is touted as a potential terminus for the new extension of the 7 train of the NYC Subway proper.
+NJ Transit's Secaucus Junction—where all NJ Transit heavy rail lines save the Atlantic City Linenote Which doesn't meet any NJ Transit Rail lines; the only trains it meets are the PATCO subway into Philadelphia and the SEPTA and Amtrak lines out of Philadelphia 30th St. Station and Princeton Branchnote Which is a short shuttle off the Northeast Corridor Line from Princeton Junction to Princeton UniversityAlso...
+The Raritan Valley Line also didn't stop at Secaucus until 2014, as being diesel-powered, it couldn't cross the North River tunnels to NY Penn, but only go as far as Newark Penn.
+With the acquisition of dual-mode electric/diesel locomotives, direct service to NY Penn has started. meet—is touted as a potential terminus for the new extension of the 7 train of the NYC Subway proper.
 If this happens, it would be the first NYC Subway station outside the city itself.

-The NYC Subway is one of only four mass-transit systems in the United States that run 24 hours a day, 7 days a week, 365 days a year.note The only others are the Chicago "L" (and only on its Red and Blue Lines), the PATH (which connects NYC to its North Jersey suburbs), and the PATCO Speedline (which connects Philadelphia to its South Jersey suburbs).
+The NYC Subway is one of only four mass-transit systems in the United States that run 24 hours a day, 7 days a week, 365 days a year.note The only others are the Chicago"L" (and only on its Red and Blue Lines), PATH, and the PATCO Speedline (which connects Philadelphia to its South Jersey suburbs).
 In all cases, schedules run far more frequently during the day (3-5 minute intervals on the NYC Subway) than late at night (20 minutes on the NYC Subway).
 The city that never sleeps, indeed.